Skip to Content

 Reflections at Diamond Lake.

-Truly a diamond of a lake (excuse the pun,) but seriously, Diamond Lake is stunning!
-Depending on how long you want to walk, there are a variety of walks you can undertake here.
-The shortest is the Diamond Lake Circuit track at 45 minutes in total to the 3-hour Rocky Mountain Summit Track.
+Truly a diamond of a lake (excuse the pun), but seriously, Diamond Lake is stunning!
+Depending on how long you want to walk, there are a variety of trails you can walk here.
+The shortest is the Diamond Lake Circuit track at 45 minutes in total, to the 3-hour Rocky Mountain Summit Track.
 The other two walking tracks include Lake Wanaka Lookout and Diamond Lake Lookout.

-My personal favorite (for the views alone) is The Lake Wanaka lookout track.
+My personal favorite (for the views alone) is the Lake Wanaka lookout track.
 This track is sometimes steep and can be very slippery even during the summer months.
-It’s worth it for the views of Lake Wanaka though.
-It is not recommended to walk this track during the winter months because it gets very ice on the trail.
+It’s worth it for the views of Lake Wanaka, though.
+I wouldn’t recommend walking this track during the winter months because it gets very icy on the trail.

 Diamond Lake is about an 18 km (11.2 mi) drive west of Wanaka on Wanaka-Mount Aspiring Road.